Corsham Print

 Division One

 Fairford Town Reserves moved closer to the Division 1 title with a narrow 2-1 home win over Malmesbury Victoria Development, who are one of two clubs who could mathematically catch the leaders.
 After this latest win, whilst Malmesbury could still overhaul the leaders, they would need to win all seven of their remaining games and hope that Fairford are beaten in their final game at home to Purton Kingsdown Reserves.
 An own goal gave Fairford a deserved lead, but Sam Parker turned one home from a long throw to level up proceedings before the break for Malmesbury, that was Parker's 12th of the season.
-Just as it look like it would finish all square and the two sides having to settle for a point, Alec Gawthropp capitalised on a mistake from the Malmesbury ‘keeper to secure the vital three points.
+Just as it looked like it would finish all square and the two sides having to settle for a point, Alec Gawthropp capitalised on a mistake from the Malmesbury ‘keeper to secure the vital three points for Fairford.
 Your Sport Swindon were at the game with their cameras and subscribers can view highlights of the game by clicking on the Your Sport Swindon logo.

-The other club still in the race are Bradford Town Reserves who moved up into fourth place in the table after an 8-0 home win over Great Western to make six straight wins in the league since they last suffered a defeat, a 5-0 loss at the hands of leaders Fairford Town at the end of November.
-Leading scorer Kieran Balchin led the way scoring four of the Bradford Town Reserves goals taking in adjusted total for the season to 17, Harry Ledbury almost matched him with a hat-trick with the other goal coming courtesy of an own goal.
+The other club still in the title race are Bradford Town Reserves who moved up into fourth place in the table after an 8-0 home win over Great Western to make it six straight wins in the league since they last suffered a defeat, that defeat a 5-0 loss at the hands of leaders Fairford Town back at the end of November.
+Leading scorer Kieran Balchin led the way scoring four of the Bradford Town Reserves goals taking his adjusted total for the season to 17, Harry Ledbury almost matched him with a hat-trick with the other goal coming courtesy of an own goal.
 Bradford Town Reserves, like Malmesbury have seven still to play due to multiple postponements in the winter months, with five of those seven being at home.
-They still have fellow top five sides Bishops Cannings, Malmesbury Vics Development and Marlborough Town to play in that run in and if Fairford win their final game Bradford Town Reserves would need to win all seven games to pip Fairford to the title.
+However, they still have fellow top five sides Bishops Cannings, Malmesbury Vics Development and Marlborough Town to play in that run in and if Fairford win their final game Bradford Town Reserves would need to win all seven games to pip Fairford to the title.

-Still in second place are Bishop's Cannings, who were 3-0 winners away at Kintbury Rangers Reserves who, thanks to Fairford’s win over Malmesbury, saw their outside chance of the league title ended.
+Still in second place are Bishop's Cannings, who were 3-0 winners away at Kintbury Rangers Reserves, but thanks to Fairford’s win over Malmesbury, Bishops Cannings saw their outside chance of the league title ended.
 They remain seven points behind Fairford with two games to play but very much remain in contention for the runners-up spot and promotion.
 If they can win those remaining two games, which includes that game against Bradford Town Reserves, and other results go their way, with a much superior goal difference over their rivals they could well remain in second place come the end of the season.
 Oliver Barnes opened the scoring for Bishops Cannings at Kintbury on 20 minutes before Ethan Howard doubled their lead a minute before the break.
 A third from Tom Haugh seven minutes after the restart put Bishops Cannings into an unassailable lead and they saw out the closing stages of the game without conceding to secure win number 15 of the season.

 Redhouse climbed one place in the table to seventh place with a narrow 3-2 away win over Purton Kingsdown Reserves.
 Yet another goal for the division’s leading scorer Cameron Shrubb taking his adjusted total for the season to 31 with Nathan Barbato and Daniel Axford getting the other two Redhouse goals, Seth Norriss and Daniel Thomas with the goals for the home side.
 The win for Redhouse saw them move to within a point of their beaten opponents having played one game more.